SteveGoodenough/AoC-2020/README.md

 Lots of string mashing here and I'm not totally happy with it, but it gave me the answer.

 Part 2... just not enough time today to get on to it :(

+## day 12

+At first I thought this was going to be complex with 0-360 degrees with the turn left/right but looking at the data showed it was all in 90, 180, 270 values so could keep to tracking the offsets in whole numbers.

+A number of refactors once I got the answers to shrink checking individual movement directions into a single action.

+Part 2 meant I basically copied part 1 and modified it for the change with waypoints and rotating the waypoint.

+Not a bad day today time wise (but I still can't get up at 5am top try to beat some of my colleagues)